-Cliffhanger: The series ended with the symbiote about to take over Counter-Earth.
+Cliffhanger: The series ended with the symbiotes about to take over Counter-Earth.
 Viewers were Left Hanging due to the series' cancellation...

 Missing Episode: Several scripts were written for the second season, including the resolution of the cliffhanger, but were never produced.

-Complaining About Rescues They Don't Like: At the end of "One is the Loneliest Number".
+Complaining About Rescues They Don't Like: At the end of "One is the Loneliest Number" Naoko tears Spider-Man a new one after he drives off Venom and Carnage.
 Granted, having her place of business destroyed was terrible, but Carnage was the one who attacked, and he and Venom together were the ones who did all of the damage.
 The Doc really had no right to claim that Spidey was as bad as them.
 Even worse since she's dealt with Spidey on a number of occasions already, including several in which he saved both her and Shane, and should thus be aware of this.

 Darker and Edgier: This really stands out when compared to TAS and the amount of censorship it got.

 Dating Catwoman: Parodied with Lady Vermin.
-She certainly wants this, but Spidey sees it as pure Squick, but takes advantage of it for infiltration purposes a couple times.
+She certainly wants this, but Spidey sees it as pure Squick.
+That said, he does take advantage of it for infiltration purposes a couple times.